migmolrod/browser-dashboard-pwa/docs/docs/requirements/business-requirements.md

 # Business Requirements

-Business requirements define the high-level objectives and benefits that the Browser Dashboard PWA aims to achieve.
+Business requirements define the high-level goals and benefits that the Browser Dashboard PWA aims to achieve.

 ## Strategic Objectives